aerix-nl/nota/README.md

 documents through a programmable interfaces.

-Shortly after [inventid](https://www.inventid.nl) joined in on development after it adopted Nota for automating the production of event tickets.
+Shortly after [inventid](https://www.inventid.nl) joined in on development after it adopted Nota for automating the generation of event tickets.

 Both Aerix and inventid are two young Dutch internetbureaus who are passionate about making shiny apps and contributing to open source innovation.